 At Syracuse London, Stephen brings his wealth of experience in both education and sport to build programming around London, the UK, and Europe for students abroad.
 His special interest in how field trips and independent experiences can complement formal academic learning led Stephen to create our flagship London Passport program, which gives students a way to reflect on and receive recognition for extra- and co-curricular activities and travel.

 Stephen is a keen sportsman who plays competitive football (that’s soccer, for you Americans) and rugby.

 Dr Maggie Scull is a modern historian whose work explores religious institutions, secularisation, political violence, sectarianism, and peace.
+She currently serves as Academic Program Manager at Syracuse London, supporting curricular administration.
 Previously, Maggie held an Irish Research Council postdoctoral fellowship at NUI Galway.
 After graduating from Boston University, Dr Scull earned a Master’s and PhD at King’s College London while beginning her teaching career, which has included work with American students abroad.